Order Biogenic Amine Kit

 • These are often associated with the breakdown of amino acids during spoilage of protein-rich foods.

-2. Aromatic and Heterocyclic Amines
+2. Aromatic and Heterocyclic Aminess

 • Histamine (from histidine)